A Strong Haken's Theorem: Breaking symmetry: stem swaps

 \begin{lemma} Suppose $\calE'$ is consistent with the swap described above.
 Then there is collection of edge-reducing spheres $\Rrr'$ for $\Sss'$, one associated to each reducing edge in $\calE'$, so that $\Rrr' \subset \Rrr$. \end{lemma}

 \begin{proof} Consider any reducing edge $f \in \calE'$.
-Since $f$ is a reducing edge for an edge in $\Sss'$, a corresponding edge-reducing sphere $R'_f$ is automatically disjoint from $int(\sss')$.
-Its swap-mate $R'_f$ is then an edge-reducing sphere for $\Sss$, because it is disjoint from $int(\sss)$.
-We do not know that $R_f \in \Rrr$ and in fact it can't be if $int(\sss')$ intersects $R_f$, since $\sss'$ was chosen to be disjoint from $\Rrr$.
+If $f = \sss'$ use $R_0$ for the corresponding sphere in $\Rrr'$.
+In any other case, since $f$ is a reducing edge for an edge in $\Sss'$, a corresponding edge-reducing sphere $R'_f$ is automatically disjoint from $int(\sss')$ since $R'_f$ only intersects $\Sss'$ in a single point.
+Its swap-mate $R_f$ is then an edge-reducing sphere for $\Sss$, because it is disjoint from $int(\sss)$.
+We do not know that $R_f \in \Rrr$ and in fact it can't be if $int(\sss')$ intersects $R_f$, since $\sss'$ was chosen, following Proposition \ref{prop:simpleswap}, to be in $\Mrr$.
 With this in mind, consider the possibilities: